SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-26-paxlovid-day-1.md

 &hellip; is 2 tabs nirmatrelvir + 1 tab ritonavir.
 Compliments to the chefs.

-You can see the hilarious (to me) embossing of "3CL" on the nirmatrelvir front side, and "PFE" on the back side.
+You can see the hilarious (to me) embossing of "3CL" on the nirmatrelvir front side, and Pfizer's stock ticker symbol "PFE" on the back side.
 No idea what's on the ritonavir, or why.

 Also, you can see the packaging looking gnawed by a velociraptor.
 This is because the packaging designers (a) have no understanding of what a lever arm is, and (b) no desire to